 And how does UV radiation do that now?

 We have a kind of precursor of vitamin D in our skin, the so-called provitamin D3 (also known as 7-dehydrocholesterol for those who are interested), which we simply produce ourselves in our liver.
 Quite well, actually.
-The UV-B rays now manage to split this molecule using their energy and cholecalciferol is formed, which we know as vitamin D3.
-[12] Of course, this process is much more complex and is far from complete.
+The UV-B rays now use their energy to break down this molecule and cholecalciferol is formed, which we know as vitamin D3.
+[12] This process is of course much more complex and is far from complete.
 But the details are beyond the scope of this article and are not entirely relevant to the topic sun screen.

 It is important to know that vitamin D is the only vitamin that we get from food, but our body can also produce it itself!